 Where a podium form is established, the podium should be a maximum of six storeys in height and the upper storeys should step back a minimum of 3 metres.
 Where a continuous streetwall exists, new buildings should align with existing setbacks and upper storey step-backs to create consistency in the streetscape.

-" Where a podium form is not established, upper storey cantilevers may occupy 80% of the building height and frontage and may project up to 3.5 metres from the front property line.
+" Where a podium form is not established, upper storey cantilevers may occupy 80% of the building height and frontage and may project up to 3.0 metres.

 Performance Standard No. 5.3.3 (continued) Mid-Rise Building Envelope